tonaljs/tonal/packages/tonal/note/README.md

 with the note name in scientific notation or null if not valid note

+Can be used to test if a string is a valid note name.

 **Kind**: static method of <code>[note](#module_note)</code>

 | Param | Type |